zero804/gitter/README.md

 ![](https://i.imgur.com/wT0bSy2.png)

-# Install prerequisites

 ## Background

 Development of Gitter can be done in any environment that supports Node.js and bash and can run Redis and MongoDB, but for simplicity we use Docker Compose to provide a pre-canned environment which contains:

  1. Mongodb (persistent storage)
  1. Elasticsearch (search)
  1. Redis (caching and some persistent storage)
  1. Neo4j (suggestions)

-## Setup
+## Prerequisites

 Follow these instructions to setup an environment to hack on Gitter.